ecEthanCar/silver-deer/design/design-journey.md

 1. Describe your organization and its purpose.

-    TODO
+- Purpose 1: Engage the public.
+Let them know resources they have
+- Purpose 2: Attract people to take course

 2. What makes your organization and its services special or unique?

-    TODO
+- Apply research to teaching → based on cutting edge research
+  - Course updated very often
+  - Researchers and professor from cornell
+- Participants are a diverse, global audience: environmental educators, teachers k-12, high school students, volunteers, parents.
+- Address real world challenges, specifically sustainability and environmental

 3. Why are you looking for a new website or updating your existing site?

-    TODO
+- Home Page: Principles of the organization (redesign to look more professional and easy to read.
+- Specific courses: just a list of courses with videos, descriptions, and enrollment (redesign to look more appealing)
+- Statistics page: just to show off what the lab has done (maybe do?
+Could be incorporated in the home page).
+- Resources/Publications: should have a list of projects you can do in the lab.
+Used by teachers to develop lesson plans, 25 plans (split into two sites).
+- Gallery page: for images related to lesson plans.
+Explore nature and take photos, explain why they relate to nature to you?
+- Gathering page: social media posts, etc. (make it more lively).

 4. Who do you want to visit your site?
 Who is your site's target audience?

-    TODO
+- Global audience: environmental educators, teachers k-12, high school students, volunteers, parents.
+- Students and teachers interested in joining or teaching in a Conrell ecology lab.

 5. When visiting your site, what actions do you want your visitors to take?

-    TODO

-6. What are your goals for this site?

-    TODO
+- Register, download resources, and follow social media (facebook, inst)

-7. Is there a "feel" that you want for your site?
+6. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

-    TODO
+- No strong preference
+- Bright, environment
+- Gallery page, with outcomes and map of students all over the world
+- Maintain professionalism
+- Does not have to be consistent with the rest of the site

-8. What are your three favorite competitors or similar organizations' sites?
+7. What are your three favorite competitors or similar organizations' sites?
 Why?

-    TODO
+- She really likes the content and design for the website for E Cornell.

 TODO: Revise this questionnaire.
 Add/remove questions. etc.